September 2014

 Santarém → Golegã (32 km)

-That evening, a quartet of pilgrims emerged from the darkness; two Canadians and two Londoners late finishing their day’s walk.
+That evening, a quartet of pilgrims emerge from the darkness; two Canadians and two Londoners late finishing their day’s walk.
 They are intently moving slowly and meditatively along the Camino Portugues.

 Golegâ → Tomar (30 km)

 A breeze stirring the trees, the tinkling of sheep bells and the rush of water under a bridge at Quinta Cardiga.
 It was once a castle, then a royal palace, a monastery, a nobleman’s house and now is more or less abandoned.
-Still with its fine avenue of trees and statues, the gold of its icons catching the early morning sun.
+It still has a fine avenue of trees and statues, the gold of its icons catching the early morning sun.
 Captivated by the allure of its fading grandeur we sit dreamily for a time while somewhere in the woods close by a shepherd sings a strange, lilting song.

 A long stretch on a hilly track through eucalyptus plantations.
 They say in these parts that the eucalyptus vapours are good for respiration but the trees are disastrous for the earth.
 We stop to get water from a fuente (fountain) on the outskirts of Asseiceira and are surprised to find several urbane-looking people filling up large, plastic containers from what must be the town’s only safe source of drinking water.